GrabCAD/fips-argagg/README.md

 ## Using

-To use argagg you need just to add it to your `fips.yml`:
+To use argagg, add it to your `fips.yml`:

 ```cmake
 imports: